Invest-Insight-App/invest-insight-backend/README.md

 `DB_PASSWORD=your_database_password`

-5. Start Server and Run Endpoint: Start your server and run the endpoint that updates the database with exchange data from CSV files
+5. **Start Server and Run Endpoint**: Start your server and run the endpoint that updates the database with exchange data from CSV files

 ![API endpoint to create companies](images/create_companies.png)